gfranko/jqfactory/README.md

  **$.jqfactory(String namespace.name, Object properties, Boolean enforceNamespace)**

  - The jqfactory is a simple function on the global jQuery object - jQuery.jqfactory - that accepts 2 or 3 arguments.
-The first argument to jqfactory is a string containing a namespace and the widget name, separated by a dot.
+The first argument to jqfactory is a string containing a namespace and name, separated by a dot.

  - The namespace is mandatory, and it refers to the location on the global jQuery object where the widget instance properties will be stored.
 If the namespace does not exist, jqfactory will create it for you.